polyfillpolyfill/polyfill-service/README.md

 ## Installing as a service

-To install and run polyfill as a service:
+To install polyfill as a service:

 1. Install [git](http://git-scm.com/downloads) and [Node](http://nodejs.org) on your system
 2. Clone this repository to your system (`git clone git@github.com:Financial-Times/polyfill-service.git`)
 3. Run `npm install`

-4. Are you running it for production or development?
+To run the app for **development**:

-	4a. **Development**: Install [nodemon](http://nodemon.io/), and run `nodemon -e js,json service/index.js` from the root of the working tree.
+Install [nodemon](http://nodemon.io/), and run `nodemon -e js,json service/index.js` from the root of the working tree.
 This will watch your filesystem and automatically restart if you make any changes to any of the app source code or polyfill config files.

+To run the app for **production**:

-	4b. **Production**: Run `npm start`.
+Run `npm start`.
 This will run the service using [forever](https://github.com/nodejitsu/forever), which runs the process in the background, monitors it and restarts it automatically if it dies.
 It doesn't watch the filesystem for changes and you won't see any console output.

-5. Navigate to [http://localhost:3000](http://localhost:3000) in your browser
+In either case, once the service is running, navigate to [http://localhost:3000](http://localhost:3000) in your browser

-For an API reference for the service, see the [hosted service documentation](http://polyfill.webservices.ft.com).

 Alternatively, deploy straight to Heroku:

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/Financial-Times/polyfill-service)

+For an HTTP API reference, see the [hosted service documentation](http://polyfill.webservices.ft.com).

 ## Using as a library